tc39/ecma426/proposals/debug-id.md

 7. Source Map Caching in Debuggers: Source maps referenced via URL cannot be cached by debuggers because the source map at a location may change without the URL changing.
 With the proposed determinism of Debug IDs, browser dev tools and IDEs can decide upfront whether they need to load and parse a source map or not.

-8. Linking extra Information: Sometimes, you might want to link extra information to a source map, like [version control details](https://github.com/tc39/ecma426/issues/182) (e.g., Git commit hash) or [dependency information](https://github.com/tc39/ecma426/issues/14).
-Adding this directly into the source map file would make the format more complex and goes beyond its main purpose of mapping generated code back to the original source.
+8. Linking Extra Information: Sometimes, you might want to link extra information to a source map, like [version control details](https://github.com/tc39/ecma426/issues/182) (e.g., Git commit hash) or [dependency information](https://github.com/tc39/ecma426/issues/14).
+Adding such information to the source map specification would probably go beyond the main purpose of mapping generated code back to the original source.
 Debug IDs offer a solution since you can store this extra information separately (e.g., in a database or another file) and use the source map's unique Debug ID to reliably link them together.
-This lets you associate extra context with a build without changing the source map format itself.

 ## Scope